-Emerald Buddha in The Grand Palace is the main beautiful temple attraction.
+The Emerald Buddha in The Grand Palace is the main beautiful temple attraction.
 It is located in the middle of Bangkok and on the banks of Bangkok’s major river the Chao Phraya.
-The name of the temple in Thai language is Wat Phra Kaew and in English as the Temple of the Emerald Buddha.
-The Emerald Buddha is an image of the meditating Gautama Buddha seated in a yogic posture.
-This is made of a solid semi-precious green jade, clothed in gold and diamonds.
+The name of the temple in Thai language is Wat Phra Kaew and in English as The Temple of the Emerald Buddha.
+This beautiful image of the meditating Gautama Buddha seated in a yogic posture.
+It carved of a solid semi-precious green jade, clothed in gold and diamonds.
 It’s about 66 centimetres (26 inches) in height and 48.3 centimetres (19 inches) in width at the lap.
 Hundreds of tourists and pilgrims line up every day to look at this image.

 This is Thailand’s most significant sacred Buddhist temple and utmost precious religious icon of the Thai Royal Family.
-It is strongly believed to bring prosperity and good fortune to a country in which it resides.
+Thai people strongly believe it brings prosperity and good fortune to a country in which it resides.

-The Emerald Buddha has seasonal costumes, which the King of Thailand or a senior member of the royal family change ceremonially three times a year.
-It is defined as Summer season, Rainy season, Winter season.
+The Emerald Buddha has seasonal costumes which the King of Thailand or a senior member of the royal family change ceremonially three times a year.
+That’s why, It has defined as Summer season, Rainy season, Winter season.
 The ceremony is held at the start of each of the three seasons according to astrological dates in the first waning moon of the lunar months 4, 8 and 12, around March, August and November.
-Of course, you cannot see all three different decorative Buddha at your single visit.
-But you can choose the time as you would like to see in person or whenever you are there, have visited.
+Of course, you cannot see all three different look of decorative Buddha at your single visit because it changes seasonally.
+But you can choose the time when you like to see in person or whenever you are there.

-So, this way visitors can see different Buddha seated in set of three seasonal decorations.
+So, this way visitors can see different Buddha seated in a set of three seasonal decorations.